Top 5 Coaching Questions To

 - There is a fear of the action or the result.
 Yes, even positive results can bring on fear because the result may bring about change and change is scary for many folks.

 - Lack of commitment.
 Perhaps the result is one that the client is not sure he or she really wants.
-There may be a cost to move to the next level, that the client perceives as too high at the time.
+There may be a cost to move to the next level, that the client perceives as too high a price to pay.

 - The client got distracted.
 Perhaps obstacles arose that got in the way of the action.

-Ok, I think you see what I am getting at and there are many other reasons people fail to act as well.
+We cover many more reasons in the Christian Professional Life Coach certification course but I think you see what I am getting at.
+And there are many other reasons people fail to act as well.

 Here are my Top 5 Coaching Questions to inspire action: